nodejs-mobile/nodejs-mobile/doc/api/wasi.md

 $ wat2wasm demo.wat
 ```

-The `--experimental-wasi-unstable-preview1` and `--experimental-wasm-bigint`
+The `--experimental-wasi-unstable-preview1` CLI argument is needed for this
-CLI arguments are needed for this example to run.
+example to run.

 ## Class: `WASI`

 <!-- YAML
+added:
+ - v13.3.0
-added: v12.16.0
+ - v12.16.0
 -->

 The `WASI` class provides the WASI system call API and additional convenience
 methods for working with WASI-based applications.
 Each `WASI` instance
 represents a distinct sandbox environment.
 For security purposes, each `WASI`
-instance must have its command line arguments, environment variables, and
+instance must have its command-line arguments, environment variables, and
 sandbox directory structure configured explicitly.

 ### `new WASI([options])`

 <!-- YAML
+added:
+ - v13.3.0
-added: v12.16.0
+ - v12.16.0
 -->

 * `options` {Object}
   * `args` {Array} An array of strings that the WebAssembly application will
-    see as command line arguments.
+    see as command-line arguments.
 The first argument is the virtual path to the
     WASI command itself. **Default:** `[]`.
   * `env` {Object} An object similar to `process.env` that the WebAssembly
     application will see as its environment. **Default:** `{}`.